axieinfinity/ronin-documentation/docs/node-operators/faq.md

 ### 9. How much time I will have to upgrade my nodes?
 What happens if I don't update in time?
 A typical upgrade is usually backward-compatible, it can contain performance improvements, bugs fix or new features.
 It's recommended that every node is upgraded as soon as they can.

 However, an upgrade can also be a hardfork which is usually not backward compatible.
-If your node fails to upgrade before hardfork block occurs, it can cause your node data differ from the network.
+If your node fails to upgrade before hardfork block occurs, it can cause your node's data to differ from the network.
 Therefore, it's important to upgrade node before a hardfork occurs.
-All Ronin planned hardforks will be announced 7 days in advance on our Discord and [Ronin substack](https://roninblockchain.substack.com/).
+All Ronin planned hardforks will be announced **7 days** in advance on our Discord and [Ronin substack](https://roninblockchain.substack.com/).

 ### 11. How do I change the private key in .env?